iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 However, at the moment Nextcloud doesnot provide logs for non-critical activities like "Accessing previews of files".
 It is mentioned that this logs will be added in future releases.

+### Information Disclosure

+Nextcloud offers multiple layers of encryption for the data.

+First, data is protected when being transferred between clients and servers as well as between servers.
+Nextcloud uses standard TLS, a secure communication protocol used by HTTPS.
+It also warns system administrators strongly if it is not turned on.

+Second, data can be encrypted on storage.
+The Nextcloud Server Side Encryption feature provides secure storage of data by encrypting each file with a unique file key before it is stored.
+File keys are encrypted, in turn, either by a server wide key  or a per-user key.
+Server Side Encryption provides protection for data on external storage as the files are encrypted before they are sent to storage.

+Thirdly, Nextcloud offers end-to-end encryption on the client side.
+The Nextcloud End to End encryption feature is designed such that the server never has access to unencrypted files or keys, nor does server-provided code ever handle unencrypted data which could provide avenues for compromise.
+Cryptographic Identity Protection in the form of server signed certificates and a Trust On First Use (TOFU) model protects against attackers trying to impersonate other users.

+###

 We identify the following threats as high priority: